sebastian-carpenter/parallel-grid-searcher/README.md

 In the root of each version you will notice three files array_generator, calculate, and parallel_helper.
 These files are used by various sections of the program and thus represent different modules that are used during runtime.
 These will be explained later.

-The most important folder is version_1 which houses the actual working version of the parallel grid searcher.
+The most important folders are version_1 and version_2 which house two types of the parallel grid searcher.

 The grids folder houses a utility for creating grids and is also where the grids are stored.

-All the original code (which includes the dregs) is stored in version_0
+All the original code (which includes the bad paralle code) is stored in version_0.

 The normversion folder, in version_0, holds the altered version of my solution to problem 11 of the Euler project.

 Lastly, pyversion, in version_0, contains the program I attempted to make which would utilize .so versions of my .c files, that way I could parallelize the program through Python (this failed).

+# version_2

+The serial version and parallel version are pretty much the same except for a few changes.

+Parallel:

+    * This version is faster but may be a bit less consistent (speedwise) according to the results I got.

+    * A mutex has been added for synchronized answer storage.

+    * Threads are not spooled for each row now.
+Instead threads are spooled at the beginning and work until all the calculations are done.

+        * This is done by incrementing the threads row value by the number of threads.
+I call this stride in the program.

+    * The big answer array[size] is gone and has been replaced with a smaller array[5].

+    * The answers array is now called answer instead.

+    * Array_information now contains the number of threads and a pointer to the mutex.

+    * The answers array does not need to be searched for the largest value, instead the answer can be directly printed.

+Serial:

+    * Smaller answer array like above.

+    * 'improved' iteration through the grid for calculations.

+        * This may have actually hurt performance according to the data I got.

 # version_1